 References

+Not applicable.

 Introduction

 When installing or commissioning the FT NavVision © system you will surely run into diverse serial, Modbus or network issues that you will have to deal with.
 As the program is developed to work with a wide variety of protocols we would like to give you the basic knowledge to properly check all the wiring and settings.
 Most of the basic knowledge will be a repetition of what you already know, but do take care in reading this manual .
 Some settings will be different of what you know because of the structure of the program.
 Also we will describe the many exceptions we encountered during the 15 years that we are installing FT NavVision © so you’ll be prepared.

 About the manual